just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Debugging-Caesar-Cipher.rst

 .. raw:: html

     <p><h3>Activity</h3>
-    <p>The activity for this lesson is to debug a version of
+    <p>The activity for this lesson is to <span class="hover vocab yui-wk-div" data-id="debugging">debug</span> a version of the Caesar cipher app.
+There are at least <b>five errors</b> in
-    the Caesar cipher app.
-There are at least <b>five errors</b> in this version of the app.
+    this version of the app.
 See if you can find and correct them all!
 To get started,
     <a href="http://ai2.appinventor.mit.edu/?repo=templates.appinventor.mit.edu/trincoll/csp/unit5/templates/CaesarApp/CaesarCipherBuggy.asc" target="_blank">open App Inventor with the Caesar Cipher Buggy template</a>.
     </p>
     <p>Here are some hints and suggestions.
       </p><ul>
-    <li>If you see a <i><b><span class="hover vocab yui-wk-div" data-id='run-time error'>run-time error</span> message</b></i>, read it carefully - it's trying to tell you where the bug is.
+    <li>If you see a <span class="hover vocab yui-wk-div" data-id='run-time error'>run-time error</span> message, read it carefully - it's trying to tell you where the bug is.
 A <span class="hover vocab yui-wk-div" data-id='run-time error'>run-time error</span> is a mistake in the program that occurs during the execution of a program.
 Programming languages, such as MIT App Inventor, define their own run-time errors.
 For example, if the <span class="hover vocab yui-wk-div" data-id='run-time error'>run-time error</span> complains about exceeding the length of the text, then the loop going through the text letter by letter did not stop at the end of the text.</li><li>The bugs can be in both the encryption and decryption steps.
 So make sure you test the app thoroughly, with appropriate inputs.
 When you are testing this app, <b>only type in lowercase letters in the plaintext textbox to encrypt, and only type in uppercase letters in the Ciphertext textbox to decrypt</b>.</li>
     <li>You are may see more problems if you encrypt longer rather than shorter messages.</li>
     <li>If you are having trouble locating a problem, use a <i>Notifier</i> or use <i>Label1</i> to
           display intermediate values of local or global variables.